AndreaFavero71/cubotino/README.md

 git repo made by heneault (thank you !!!), to simplify the download of the individual files and to automate as much a possible the deployment to the raspberry pi

-***Note: at this moment the setup here is still experimental.
-To the best of my knowledge it should work.
-I am still waiting for the parts to assemble the robots so I cannot fully test myself.
-If someone could test it and provide feedback that would be appreciated.***
+***Note: at this moment the setup here is still experimental; On my Raspberry Zero 2 it works faily well***

 # How to use it:
 1. Flash your SD card according to the procedure in the [document here](doc/How_to_make_CUBOTino_autonomous_robot_20220622.pdf) , Section 15, Step 1 to 3
   - About step 2 of the document:
-    - for bullet c.a : Suggested to change the hostname to “cubotino”, especially if you have other raspberry pi on your network !
+    - for bullet c.a : heneault suggests to change the hostname to “cubotino”, especially if you have other raspberry pi on your network !
-    - for bullet c.d : Suggested a good password for security reason !
+    - for bullet c.d : heneault suggests a good password for security reason !
 2. Put the sd card in the pi and power it.
 You can monitor the boot process if you connect an hdmi monitor to it but it is not essential.
 3. Try to connect to the Raspberry Pi via SSH.
 On Windows you can use Putty.
 On linux and mac you can type directly:
 ```